Home

 Lake_Berryessa_Aerial_photograph_1969 Lake_Berryessa_Aerial_Photograph_CLOSE_UP Lake_Berryessa_Aerial Lake_Berryessa_Aerial_Photograph_Crime_scene

-It was an early evening, this September 27, 1969.
 Lake Berryessa is far removed from the North Bay.
-Here folks can enjoy the huge, quiet lake and the wooded grounds.
+Here folks can enjoy the large, quiet lake and the wooded grounds.
 Many fingers of land intrude upon the lake.
 In between them there are little fjords.
-Think of Norway’s coast,
+Think of Norway’s coast, only on a smaller scale.
+Instead of the lush green of

 crosshairs